 Good 'til date

 A good ‘til date (GTD) order is an instruction to execute a trade that remains open until a future date specified by the trader.
-Once the date is reached, the order is cancelled if it has not been fulfilled or canceled already.
+Once the date is reached, the order is canceled if it has not been fulfilled or canceled already.

 When should you use a good ‘til date order?

-GTD orders are often used by long-term traders for orders containing a large amount of securities.
+GTD orders are often used by long-term traders for orders containing a large number of securities.
 They also prevent a trader from needed to re-enter the trade at the start of each new day.
 You should use a GTD order when you would enter a good ‘til canceled (GTC) order but believe your trading priorities will change after a certain date, at which point you would rather execute other trades.